-And when I look at the wealth of this country, I think that equality for First Nations' children we'll deal with this one program at a time and one teaspoon at a time.
+In Canada we have separate and unequal.
+And yet we have normalized it so much that we have not addressed it.
+And we have somehow drank the toxic potion of incremental equality where we think that, you know, we'll deal with this one program at a time and one teaspoon at a time.
 And the problem is that equality never comes